 Time: 10:00 – 11:00 (EDT) / 22:00-23:00 (UTC+8)

 Organizers: CGIAR Research Program on Policies, Institutions, and Markets (PIM), the CGIAR Research Program on Fish Agri-Food Systems (FISH) and Collaborating for Resilience (CoRe).

 Too often, research aiming to inform public policies or strengthen institutions for effective policy implementation remains disconnected from the real political economy of policy and institutional reform.
-This webinar will introduce a new rubric to assess opportunities for research partnerships that navigate this complex terrain of power and leverage sometimes unexpected spaces of engagement.
+This webinar introduced a new rubric to assess opportunities for research partnerships that navigate this complex terrain of power and leverage sometimes unexpected spaces of engagement.

-While the cases are drawn from the fisheries sector, the intent is to spark a discussion on the applicability of the rubric and principles across other sectors of agriculture, rural development, and natural resource governance.
+While the cases are drawn from the fisheries sector, the intent was to spark a discussion on the applicability of the rubric and principles across other sectors of agriculture, rural development, and natural resource governance.